 Organizing a hall closet effectively is the key to a clutter-free entryway.
 And, if it’s the place to put coats, shoes, bags, keys, and animal leashes, a well organized hallway closet can help make getting in and out of the house a smoother experience – especially if there are kids involved.

 Of course, a hall closet could alternatively be the home of the vacuum and cleaning supplies, or a place for linens or other items for which there isn’t space elsewhere.
-But whatever you keep there, efficient sorting and arranging of the contents is crucial to closet organization.
+But whatever you keep there, efficient sorting and arranging of the contents is crucial to organizing an entryway.

 Here’s the best expertise on how to organize a hallway closet to put together with your other hallway ideas for a space that looks elegant and welcoming and helps life at home run more smoothly.

 When organizing a hall closet, begin from a consideration of what you need to keep in there, like good hallway storage ideas.
-A great design ensures everything is easy for its owner to find and reach, and all the items stored there remain in good condition.
+A great closet organization strategy ensures everything is easy for its owner to find and reach, and all the items stored there remain in good condition.

 1. Decide on what you’ll use the closet for

 Before you decide on the strategy you’ll adopt for organizing a hall closet, take a step back and think about the best way to use it.

 It’s also important to think about who need to use the contents.
 ‘Identify who is interacting with the closets.
 If kids will be accessing, ensure essentials are at an appropriate height,’ say the pair.

 2. Declutter before organizing a hall closet

 There’s another process that’s vital before you embark on the nitty-gritty of organizing a hall closet – and that’s tackling what’s already in there by decluttering.

 ‘If you’re someone who has a hard time letting go of mementos, your kids’ old drawings or your own childhood belongings, move those items into a storage room or closet where they won’t monopolize your hallway closet’s limited open space.
 The decluttering process can be very tedious and time consuming, but it can score you a shelf or two for higher priority items.’